 Meets both FEMA and NIMS guidelines and credentialing.
 Covers both static and moving water rescue boat tactics.
 Recreational Basic Boater Safety Course is required as a pre-requisite.

-_Litterally thousands of PSDA PADI, AHA and ASHI students
+_Trained thousands of PSDA PADI, AHA ASHI Students

 _ Dozens of missions in named storms and on unnamed missions